aiidateam/aiida-core/docs/source/reference/command_line.rst

       Set up a new profile in a jiffy.

       This command aims to make setting up a new profile as easy as possible.
+It does not require any services, such as PostgreSQL and RabbitMQ.
 It intentionally provides only a limited amount of options to customize the profile and by default does not require any options to be specified at all.
-For full control, please use `verdi profile setup`.
+To create a new profile with full control over its configuration, please use `verdi profile setup` instead.

       After running `verdi presto` you can immediately start using AiiDA without additional setup.
-The created profile uses the `core.sqlite_dos` storage plugin which does not require any services, such as PostgreSQL.
-The broker service RabbitMQ is also optional.
-      The command tries to connect to it using default settings and configures it for the profile if found.
-Otherwise, the profile is created without a broker, in which case some functionality will be unavailable, most notably running the daemon and submitting processes to said daemon.

 The command performs the following actions:

       * Create a new profile that is set as the new default
       * Create a default user for the profile (email can be configured through the `--email` option)
       * Set up the localhost as a `Computer` and configure it
       * Set a number of configuration options with sensible defaults

+      By default the command creates a profile that uses SQLite for the database.
+It automatically checks for RabbitMQ running on the localhost, and, if it can connect, configures that as the broker for the profile.
+Otherwise, the profile is created without a broker, in which case some functionality will be unavailable, most notably running the daemon and submitting processes to said daemon.

+      When the `--use-postgres` flag is toggled, the command tries to connect to the PostgreSQL server with connection paramaters taken from the `--postgres-hostname`, `--postgres-port`, `--postgres-username` and `--postgres-password` options.
+It uses these credentials to try and automatically create a user and database.
+If successful, the newly created profile uses the new PostgreSQL database instead of SQLite.

     Options:
       --profile-name TEXT       Name of the profile.
 By default, a unique name starting with `presto` is automatically generated.  [default: (dynamic)]
-      --email TEXT         Email of the default user.  [default: aiida@localhost] --help               Show this message and exit.
+      --email TEXT              Email of the default user.  [default: (dynamic)] --use-postgres            When toggled on, the profile uses a PostgreSQL database instead of an SQLite one.
+The connection details to the PostgreSQL server can be configured with the relevant options.
+                                The command attempts to automatically create a user and database to use for the profile, but this can fail depending on the configuration of the server.
+      --postgres-hostname TEXT  The hostname of the PostgreSQL server.
+      --postgres-port INTEGER   The port of the PostgreSQL server.
+      --postgres-username TEXT  The username of the PostgreSQL user that is authorized to create new databases.
+      --postgres-password TEXT  The password of the PostgreSQL user that is authorized to create new databases.
+      -n, --non-interactive     Never prompt, such as for sudo password.
+      --help                    Show this message and exit.

 .. _reference:command-line:verdi-process: